merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

   220291 total
 {% endhighlight %}

 Fine.
 It is time to import these results!
-We will use the program `anvi-import-taxonomy-from-gene-annotations` with the parser for centrifuge for that, and here is your command line to do it:
+To do this, you will use the program `anvi-import-taxonomy` with the parser for `centrifuge`:

 {% highlight bash %}